bethelge/TenaMed-Local-Medical-Appointment-System/README.md

-# Event Organization System
+# TenaMed – Local Medical Appointment System

-## Project Overview
-The **Event Organization System** is cross-platform mobile application designed to streamline the management of events and attendees.
-The system provides functionalities for creating and managing events, handling attendee registrations, and ensuring secure authentication and authorization processes.
-The application operates on a local REST API backend, ensuring data security and performance.
-Key features include:
+TenaMed is a mobile application designed to help users find, book, and manage medical appointments at nearby clinics and hospitals.
+The system streamlines the appointment scheduling process, reducing long wait times and improving patient access to healthcare providers.
+Built on a local REST API backend, the system ensures data security, efficient performance, and a smooth user experience.

-- **Event Management**: Create, read, update, and delete event information such as title, description, date, time, location, and organizer details.
-- **Attendee Management**: Manage attendee registration and details with full CRUD operations.
-- **Authentication & Authorization**: Secure login and registration system with role-based access control for different types of users (Admin, Organizer, Attendee).
+Key Features
+Patient & Appointment Management
+Users can create and manage personal patient profiles.

+Full CRUD (Create, Read, Update, Delete) operations for patient records.

+Patients can book, reschedule, and cancel appointments with healthcare providers.

+Clinic & Hospital Search
+Find nearby clinics and hospitals based on location.

+View available doctors and appointment slots.

+Filter by specialty, availability, or facility type.

+Appointment Scheduling & Management
+Patients can select a date, time, and doctor for an appointment.

+Clinics can approve, reschedule, or cancel appointments.

+Authentication & Authorization
+Secure user registration and login.

+Role-based access for patients, doctors, and clinic admins.

+Testing & Reliability
-- **Testing**: Comprehensive widget, unit, and integration tests to ensure system reliability.
+Comprehensive widget, unit, and integration tests to ensure system stability.

+Development & Version Control
+Developed using local development tools.

+Follows best practices in GitHub version control.

+Problem It Solves
+TenaMed helps people easily find and schedule visits to local health centers without the hassle of long wait times, ensuring efficient appointment management and better access to healthcare.

 ## Group Members